 We spoke with Stephen Brandon, Manager of Engineering and Infrastructure at Coffee Meets Bagel.
 As the manager of all the infrastructure, as well as handling SRE and DevOps related aspects, Brandon is acutely aware of the need to keep the hundreds of servers on AWS operating with no down time and allowing the workflow to progress smoothly.

-Like others, he found AWS tooling for monitoring and reporting, such as Cost Explorer, cumbersome and confusing.
-While AWS provides all sorts of APIs to extract raw data into CSV files (Cost & Usage Report), there were too many reports to compare to get actionable data.
+Like others, he found AWS tools for monitoring and reporting, such as Cost Explorer, cumbersome and confusing.
+While Amazon Web Services provide all sorts of APIs to extract raw data into CSV files (Cost & Usage Report), there were too many reports to compare to get actionable data.
 Prior to their investment in CloudForecast, they would often be surprised by cost overruns only when they got the monthly AWS bill.
 Also, it was not very easy to slice the CVS data to find the sources of the cost increase.
 It would have been cost-prohibitive and time-consuming to build a proper in-house reporting tool from all the Cost & Usage Report, and anything quick and dirty would have been a hack with limited usability.

 Brandon’s team surveyed the landscape of available tools, selecting four for evaluation.
-Their main requirement was that the tool provide the total daily and monthly spend in a simple and easy to understand manner — especially as much of this data would be shared with C-levels in the organization.
+Their main requirement was that the tool provides the total daily and monthly spend in a simple and easy-to-understand manner — especially, as much of this data would be shared with C-levels in the organization.
 They didn’t need a lot of organizational tools and pay for features that might be more useful to a large enterprise.